Rotorua Police Station

 The Rotorua Police Station shows how collaboration and early involvement can generate smart solutions.
 The building not only exhibits modern elegance in design and reflects the cultural and historical values of the region, but has also been designed to remain fully functional after a disaster, such as a major seismic event.
-Calibre Consulting's structural team worked closely with the architect, geotechnical engineers, and seismic experts to deliver a building that exceeded the client’s expectations.
+Calibre's structural team worked closely with the architect, geotechnical engineers, and seismic experts to deliver a building that exceeded the client’s expectations.

-Working in close collaboration with the University of Canterbury, Calibre Consulting recommended a design solution incorporating low damage, self-centering PRESSS (Pre-cast Seismic Structural Systems) technology.
+Working in close collaboration with the University of Canterbury, Calibre recommended a design solution incorporating low damage, self-centering PRESSS (Pre-cast Seismic Structural Systems) technology.
 This alternative solution to a conventional reinforced concrete frame structure provides improved seismic performance and reduces the likelihood of concrete cracking and damage to the reinforcing steel.

 Moreover the design is more ‘flexible’, so that if damage is sustained the structure can be more easily repaired.